living-etc/sightseer.go/README.md

-# Infrastructure inspection in go
+# sightseer.go

+Look around your infrastructure using Go.

 This is a work in progress and is not recommended for production use.